 Applicants who attended an institution located outside the U.S., please visit the Required Academic Records from International Institutions page for detailed document requirements.

 The GRE is a requirement for admission to our graduate programs.
-For the upcoming Fall 2022 application cycle, the GRE will be waived for applicants expressing hardship from COVID-19.
+For the upcoming Fall 2023 application cycle, the GRE will be waived for applicants expressing hardship from COVID-19 and other extenuating circumstances.
 These applicants need to request a GRE waiver, along with a justification explaining the circumstances preventing them from taking the examination.
-A request for the waiver should be uploaded as a separate document under the “Additional Information” section of the online application for the Computer Science graduate program.
-All applicants are encouraged to provide additional materials such as, but not limited to, senior/thesis projects, research, or teaching/internship experience in related field that may help in evaluating their suitability for graduate study.
+A request for the waiver should be uploaded as a separate document under the "Additional Information" section of the online application for the Computer Science graduate program.
+All applicants are encouraged to provide additional materials such as, but not limited to, senior/thesis projects, research, or teaching/internship experience in a related field that may help evaluate their suitability for graduate study.
 These materials can be uploaded in the Additional Information section of the application.

 GRE UCR code: 4839